NiShApOkHaReL/100DaysOfDataScience/README.md

 ### Special Thanks:
 I'd like to express my appreciation to W3Schools.com and GeeksforGeeks for providing invaluable insights that facilitated my learning today.

+## Day 5: Exploring Iterators, Iterables, and Polymorphism

+### Topics Covered:
+0. **Iterables vs Iterators:**
+   - Grasped the distinction between iterators and iterables.
+   - In Python, an iterable is any object that can be looped over, like lists or strings.
+   - An iterator is a specific kind of iterable that provides an interface for retrieving elements sequentially using the `__next__()` method.

+1. **Polymorphism:**
+   - Dived into polymorphism, a pivotal concept enhancing code flexibility and reusability.
+   - Explored the ability to treat different objects as instances of a common superclass, simplifying code through a uniform interface.

+## Day 6: Further Exploring Python Programming

+### Topics Explored:
+0. **Access Modifiers:**
+   - Explored access modifiers that control the visibility of variables and methods in classes.
+   - Discovered the significance of public, private, and protected access levels, enhancing security.

+1. **Encapsulation:**
+   - Learned about encapsulation, where I encapsulated data and methods within classes.
+   - Discovered the benefits of encapsulation in promoting clean, organized, and modular code.

+2. **Constructors and Destructors:**
+   - Dived into constructors, special methods that initialize objects during creation.
+   - Uncovered destructors, which perform cleanup operations before objects are destroyed or go out of scope.

+3. **File Handling:**
+   - Ventured into the realm of file handling, mastering the art of reading and writing data to files.
+   - Explored interactions with files to store and retrieve data effectively.

+### Grateful for Assistance:
+I owe a debt of gratitude to ChatGPT for its assistance on my learning journey.

+### Embrace Learning:
+Remember, each day brings a wealth of new knowledge.
+Stay curious, stay enthusiastic, and happy learning! 😊

+## Day 7: Embarking on the Journey with Pandas

+### Topics Explored:
+After dedicating 6 days to learning Python programming, today I immersed myself in the world of Pandas, a prominent Python library.

+📘 **Pandas Overview:**
+   - Delved into Pandas, an open-source Python library designed for data manipulation and analysis.
+   - Widely employed in data science, machine learning, and various domains for efficient data handling and analysis.
+   - Named "pandas" due to its focus on multidimensional structured data sets.

+📊 **Pandas Data Structures:**
+   - Explored the fundamental data structures provided by Pandas: Series and DataFrame.

+0️⃣ **Pandas DataFrame:**
+   - Unveiled the versatile two-dimensional data structure, resembling a table or SQL table.
+   - Consisting of rows and columns, each column can have distinct data types.
+   - Enables diverse operations like filtering, grouping, aggregating, merging, and more.

+1️⃣ **Pandas Series:**
+   - Introduced the concept of a one-dimensional labeled array.
+   - Accompanied by an index to label each element, akin to a single column of data with labels.

+🙏 **Acknowledgments:**
+Special thanks to Krish Naik's YouTube channel for providing valuable guidance on this learning path.